hare1039/MM2017FALL/assignment1/README.md

 I had forget the .clone() thing, which cause some bugs, and I even did not notice this until end.
 Through time past by, when I become more skillful, this maybe a shame of myself, but probably not: its all sucess that being build on countless effort and failures.

 **Notice(Very Important): Since I had change the file name, the previous update log(multimedia hw-1) is not shared with the current file(assignment1).
-So if you want to find previous commits, you should go through the history of the reposity itself.**
+So if you want to find previous commits, you should go through the history
+(see [](https://github.com/ndhu410421304/MM2017FALL/commits/master "History of the reposity") of the reposity itself.**

 *Readding, coding, debugging.
 This is what I had done this program, by this circulation.*